NPR's Head Of News Resigns Following Harassment Allegations

 "This morning I asked Mike Oreskes for his resignation because of inappropriate behavior," NPR CEO Jarl Mohn wrote in an email to NPR staff on Wednesday.
 "I have received his resignation, effective immediately."

+In a statement, Oreskes said, "I am deeply sorry to the people I hurt.
+My behavior was wrong and inexcusable, and I accept full responsibility."

-Oreskes was placed on leave Tuesday night following a report in The Washington Post on allegations by two women that they were harassed in the late 1990s.
+Oreskes was placed on leave Tuesday night following a report in The Washington Post about allegations by two women that they had been harassed in the late 1990s.
 As NPR's David Folkenflik reported: "They included similar accounts of unwanted and unexpected kisses during business meetings."

 He also has been accused of harassment by an employee at NPR, David reported: